 We are investigating, among other things, in which area specific target groups would like to receive advice as well as how we can motivate people to continue using the coaching for a longer time and ultimately change their behaviour.
 Besides this, we are also focusing on long-term research into the technological possibilities of the future.
 For example, can we produce self-learning virtual coaches that respond in the same manner as a human coach?

 This type of research at RRD started among chronic pain patients, but has now been expanded to include COPD, heart failure, cancer, the initial stages of dementia, and elderly people in general.

-He is (co) author of over 300 peer reviewed publications and his work was cited over 15.000 times (H-index 56).
-He coordinated 3 European projects, including the Seniam project, now coordinates 2 European projects (Council of Coaches and Frail) and participated in over 25 other European projects.
+He is (co) author of over 500 peer reviewed publications and his work was cited over 18.500 times (H-index 6)1.
+He coordinated 3 European projects, including the Seniam project, now coordinating 2 European projects (Council of Coaches and Frail) and participated in over 25 other European projects.

-Present functions include: director technology of the Centre for Care Technology Research (acknowledged by ZonMw/IMDI), co-founder Centre for Monitoring and Coaching, Editor in chief of the JBMR, Past-President and fellow of ISEK.
+Present functions include: director strategic research program “Personalised Health Technology” at UTwente, co-founder of VitaalTwente, Editor in chief of the JBMR, Past-President and fellow of ISEK.

 Link to Google scholar